Labeeb1234/px4_drone/README.md

              	- thrust force (upward always) torque rotation based on motor force cancellation for quadcoptors
               	- (Note to self): use graphing calculators while designing dense reward models for RL tasks
               	- First training: somewhat successfull at 1000th episode (made it train for even longer after that its on the ground basically)
+              	- 2nd training: takeoff and stable flight but not holding
+              	- 3rd training: same as 2nd training (need to put reward func for holding and pos holding)